Botanics All Bright Refreshing Eye Roll-On Review

 Review

-Results you may expect from using Botanics All Bright Refreshing Eye Roll-On:
+Does Botanics All Bright Refreshing Eye Roll-On Work?

-Quite moisturizing: Botanics All Bright Refreshing Eye Roll-On has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Botanics All Bright Refreshing Eye Roll-On is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Butylene Glycol (est. ≈9.0%), Glycerin (est. ≈6.0%) and Galactoarabinan (est. ≈2.5%).